 Your bar exam success strongly depends on how you approach and prepare.

-Tens of thousands of law grads (JDs and LLMs) all over the world are now considering to prepare for the US bar exams coming in September 2020 (instead of July 2020 due to the coronavirus pandemic restrictions).
+Tens of thousands of law grads (JDs and LLMs) all over the world are now considering to prepare for the US bar exams coming in February 2023.
+They may take place remotely (online) again due to the coronavirus pandemic restrictions.

 The question that concerns a vast majority of bar test applicants is how to pass it.
 In other words, how not to fail?

 With this in mind, I’ll tell you my story about how I prepared for and passed the New York bar exam.
-It will definitely cheer you up!
+It should definitely cheer you up!

 This post, in particular, describes my bar exam difficulties, results, and prep tool among various sound bar reviews.